Understanding Home Warranty Payout Limits

 What is an annual aggregate limit in a home warranty?

-Which home warranty company offers the highest payout limits?
+Which home warranty company offers the highest payout limits in 2026?